bananaml/banana-cli/README.md

 - `banana init` to create a project with boilerplate
 - `banana dev` to run a dev server with hot-reload when app.py changes

-It's currently written in Python, we plan to port to Rust.
-[Why?](https://giphy.com/gifs/aFbTasXn1GINgiEbzr)
+It's currently written in Python, we plan to port to Rust for stable release.
+[Why Rust?](https://giphy.com/gifs/aFbTasXn1GINgiEbzr)

 ---